Looking for the perfect beach getaway? Take a look at all these great things to do at Streaky Bay and make that your next holiday.

 Learn about the History of Streaky Bay at the Museums

-Streaky Bay has two museums, the Streaky Bay National Trust Museum (where you will find a tribute to my own family in the grounds) and the Powerhouse Museum.
+Streaky Bay has two museums, the Streaky Bay National Trust Museum (where you will find a tribute to my own family on the grounds) and the Powerhouse Museum.
 Both are located close to the centre of town and are easy to get to.

-Here you can find all sorts of historical artefacts from the region prior to 1940; the pioneer families, the shipping industry, local fauna and flora, even an old iron lung from the original doctor’s surgery.
+Here you can find all sorts of historical artefacts from the region prior to 1940; the pioneer families, the shipping industry, local fauna and flora, and even an old iron lung from the original doctor’s surgery.

-The Powerhouse Museum is all about things with engines – and apparently it is one of the best in Australia (I am not any kind of judge of engine museums!).
+The Powerhouse Museum is all about things with engines – and apparently, it is one of the best in Australia (I am not any kind of judge of engine museums!).

 Explore the Cemetery with a Heritage Tour

 Cemeteries have a reputation as being creepy, but they can also be endlessly interesting if you choose to learn some of the stories behind the gravestones.

-The tours can be organised to suit your required times from Monday to Saturday, 9am to 4pm, and virtual tours can also be organised.
+The tours can be organised to suit your required times from Monday to Saturday, 9 am to 4 pm, and virtual tours can also be organised.
 I found the flyer about this tour at the Shell Service station.
 To book, call Sandy on 0458707137

 Enjoy the Streaky Bay Beaches

 The shallows here are safe for paddling, but if you would like to swim in deeper water, make your way to the jetty and swim in the shark cage – just to be safe.

 The Streaky Bay jetty is also a great place to start fishing.
 This is the perfect place to take the kids so they can experience fishing for themselves, actually get some nibbles and perhaps even catch a fish or two.

 I mentioned fishing from the jetty above, but the best fishing in these parts is done by boat.
 Take home big hauls of the prized King George Whiting, or any one of the dozens of other fish here in abundance.

-You can also hire kayaks and stand up paddle boards too, and pick up all your fishing, surfing and paddling needs while you are in town.
+You can also hire kayaks and stand-up paddle boards too, and pick up all your fishing, surfing and paddling needs while you are in town.

 Fishing from the surrounding surf beaches is also popular with good catches in many areas around town.
 Ask the locals during your visit to find out which areas are the best at the time.